 Transfer Guides for Colorado Schools

 With an associate degree you only need 60 more credits to get your Bachelor of Arts (BA) or Science (BS) degree.
-To see which courses to take at FRCC as part of your associate degree that will transfer and apply to the bachelor’s degree requirements at the university, see transfer guides for Colorado’s four-year schools.
+To see which courses to take at FRCC as part of your associate degree that will transfer and apply to the bachelor’s degree requirements at the university, see general transfer guides for Colorado’s four-year schools.

 FRCC has partnered with several institutions for specific baccalaureate majors.
 These agreements specify which lower-division courses you must complete at FRCC before transferring.